 Patients from throughout New York City, the United States, and around the world come to the Meyer Cancer Treatment Center at Weill Cornell Medical College (WCMC) and NewYork-Presbyterian (NYP) for treatment of lymphoma.
 We have developed an outstanding team (including medical oncologists, hematologists, transplant physicians, radiation oncologists, surgeons, radiologists and pathologists), nurses and related health care professionals in order to care for people living with lymphoma.
 Our experience with current treatments, cutting edge therapies, and clinical trials is important to patients whether they are in need of frontline therapy or treatment for relapsed/refractory lymphoma.

 The clinical care that is our top priority is informed and augmented by our research and teaching capacities.
-While our clinicians are recognized as national and international leaders in the lymphoma field, we also collaborate with the world-class scientists at WCMC and around the world, bringing the latest advances from the laboratory to the bedside.
-We are not content to only provide patient care for current lymphoma patients, but also seek out the medical advances that will alleviate the suffering of future lymphoma patients.
+While our clinicians are recognized as national and international leaders in the lymphoma field, we also collaborate with the world-class scientists at WCMC and around the world, bringing the latest advances from the laboratory to the bedside through clinical trials.
+We are not content to only provide patient care for people currently living with lymphoma, but also seek out medical advances that will potentially alleviate the suffering of people diagnosed with lymphoma in the future.

-More information about our program and advances in the wider field of lymphoma can be found here.
-We also encourage you to sign up for our quarterly e-newsletter to receive the latest news regarding advances in lymphoma treatment in the lab and in the clinic.
+More information about our program and the wider field of lymphoma can be found on our blog.
+Physicians interested in making referrals for a second opinion or a clinical trials can contact us directly.
+We also encourage you to sign up for our quarterly e-newsletter to receive the latest news regarding advances in lymphoma treatment, research and clinical trials.